 They provide your body with nutrients that aren’t found in adrenal adaptogens such as proteins, hormone precursors, and enzymes.

 You will want to make sure that your thyroid support complex has EITHER adrenal adaptogens OR adrenal glandulars OR both.

 #4.
-Thyroid support with thyroid glandulars are often more powerful but don't always have to be used.
+Thyroid support with thyroid glandulars is often more powerful but doesn’t always have to be used.